rack/rack-contrib/CONTRIBUTING.md

   middlewares aren't well documented, we know that, but we're trying to make sure things don't get any *worse* as new things get added.

-  If you're adding a new middleware, please be especially careful to document any additional gems that are required in order for your middleware to work.

 * Adhere to existing coding conventions.
 The existing code isn't in a great place, but if you diverge from how things are done at the moment the patch won't get accepted as-is.